 The American Rare Donor Program contacted the South African National Blood Service, which had four suitable donors listed; however, one of these was unreachable, one wasn’t able to donate until later in the year, and two had been medically retired from donating.
 These are all common problems with rare donors.
 There are limits placed on how often people can donate.
 What’s more, keeping track of donors can also be a challenge—some get ill or die, and others move home without updating the blood services.

-There were two units of compatible blood in South Africa’s frozen rare-blood bank, but frozen blood has a 48-hour lifespan, compared to four weeks for fresh blood.
+There were two units of compatible blood in South Africa’s frozen rare-blood bank, but frozen blood has a 48-hour lifespan, compared with four weeks for fresh blood.
 If it got held up at customs, or delayed for any other reason, it would be unusable by the time it reached the hospital in Cameroon.
 To use the frozen South African blood, Francisca would have to have her operation in South Africa.
 Walter was running out of options.

 * * *